duanzhiihao/YouTube_Channel_Monitor/README.md

-# youtubeAnalyzeProject
+# YouTube channel analyzer
 BU EC601 Project

-# Our Web App
+# Web application
 www.zhduan.com/youtube

-It is still in progress.

 # Our codes
 Our whole project codes are in folder ```zhduan```.
 There are two ways you can reuse our codes.